Swatting victim's mother: Please let me see my son

 "When will our family be allowed to see Andy?" she wrote.

-She also asked when the police would return their computers and cell phones seized from the house and whether the local district attorney's office was looking into criminal charges against the officer who shot her son.
+She also asked when the police would return their belongings, which include two cell phones and a computer, seized from the house and whether the local district attorney's office was looking into criminal charges against the officer who shot her son.

 Wichita Police Department has said it will not be releasing any comments other than what is released in press conferences or via its social outlets.